liferay/liferay-central-test-2/readme/7.0/LANGUAGE_KEY_GUIDELINES_EN.markdown

 ### Sentence

-- First word and all proper nouns after are capitalized
+- Capitalize only its first word and all proper nouns.
-- Uses proper punctuation (including periods)
+- Use normal punctuation (including periods).
 - Examples:
     - *Enabling ImageMagick and GhostScript provides document preview functionality.*
     - *Email address and type are required fields.*

-## Where to Use Text Styles
+## Applying Text Styles

+This section provides rules for applying the text styles and writing the language keys.

-### 1. Radio/Checkbox/Drop-Down/Text Fields
+### 1. Radio/Checkbox/Selectors/Text Fields

-These should follow the *Title* text style.
-However, if any of these uses an action word, use the *Phrase* text style.
-Handling this decision will be on a page by page basis.

-**Note:** If a page requires a phrase, then the remaining selectors/fields should also be phrases to be consistent on that specific page.
-Examples for pages using all phrases and all titles, respectively, are below:

-**Examples:**
+Typically, use titles.
+Use a phrase, however, if the key starts with an action word.

+For consistency in a page, if a selector/field requires a phrase, use phrases for the remaining selectors/fields.

+**Example 1:**

-The *Portal Settings* &rarr; *Authentication* &rarr; *General* page is consistent by using phrases (in this case, question phrases) for all of its
+The *Portal Settings* &rarr; *Authentication* &rarr; *General* page consistently uses phrases (in this case, question phrases) for all of its checkboxes:
-checkboxes:

 ![ ](./images/common-images/language/authentication-checkboxes.png)

+**Example 2:**

-The *Portal Settings* &rarr; *Users* &rarr; *Fields* page is consistent by using concise titles for all of its checkboxes:
+The *Portal Settings* &rarr; *Users* &rarr; *Fields* page consistently uses concise titles for all of its checkboxes:

 ![ ](./images/common-images/language/user-fields-checkboxes.png)

-More examples of radio/checkbox/drop-down/text field labels that are titles
+More examples of radio/checkbox/selector/text field labels that are titles
 include:

 - *Membership Type*
 - *Trash Entries Max Age*

-More examples of radio/checkbox/drop-down/text field labels that are phrases
+More examples of radio/checkbox/selector/text field labels that are phrases
 include:

 - *Allow subsites to display content from this site*
 - *Use the default language options*

-If a radio or checkbox provides more options once selected, use an action word to make that obvious to the user.
-For example, the following checkbox labels hint that more options will be presented when you select their associated
+If a radio or checkbox provides more options on select it, make that obvious by starting its label with an action word.
+For example, a checkbox using one of the labels below hints that selecting it brings up more options:
-checkbox:

 - *Define social interactions for users*
 - *Define a custom default language and additional available languages for this site*

-In rare cases, like the Social Activity portlet, a mix of text styles are used on the same page.
-In Social Activity, text fields are used mid-sentence *inline* to give them proper context.
-These special cases require mixed text styles to look stylistically pleasing.
-Mix text styles with caution.
+There are cases that require mixing text styles.
+For example, the mid-sentence *inline* text fields in the Social Activity portlet mix text styles to improve readability.
+If you need to mix text styles, do so cautiously.

 ### 2. Action Word Tense

-Use present tense when using an action word to do something:
+Use present tense when describing actions that do something:

 - *Enable* this functionality
 - *Require* this functionality

-Use past tense when only using the single action word or pairing action word with by *default*:
+Use past tense, when applicable, to describe state:

 - *Required*
 - *Enabled* by default

-**Avoid** using past tense action words at the end of phrases, like:
+**Avoid** using past tense action words at the end of phrases.

+Incorrect way:

 *CDN dynamic resources enabled*

-and, instead, describe the phrase like:
+Correct way:

 *Enable CDN dynamic resources*

-**Avoid** using future tense for any text style.
-For example:
+**Avoid** using future tense anywhere.

+Incorrect way:

 *Checking this box will enable users to view...*

-should be modified to say:
+Correct way:

 *Checking this box lets users view...*

-### 3. Portal Messages
+### 3. Help, Error, Success, and Empty Results Messages

-Any insightful message given to update or warn a user should use the *Sentence* text style.
-The following are examples of messages in the portal:

-- Help messages, (for example: *-help=*) except for *hide-syntax-help*.
+Use sentences to inform or warn a user.
+Here are some example messages:

+- Help messages.
+Portal's keys ending in *-help*, except *hide-syntax-help*, use sentences.

     ![ ](./images/common-images/language/help-message.png)